libavg/libavg/sphinxdoc/animation.rst

                 Returns :keyword:`True` if the animation is currently executing.

-    .. autoclass:: AnimState
+    .. autoclass:: AnimState(name, anim, nextName="")

         One state of a :py:class:`StateAnim`.

-        .. py:method:: __init__(name, anim, nextName="")

         :param name:

             The name of the state.
 Used in :py:meth:`StateAnim.setState` and :py:meth:`StateAnim.getState()`.

         :param anim: The child animation to run when this state is active.

         :param nextName: The name of the state to enter when this state is done.

     .. autoclass:: AttrAnim

-    .. autoclass:: ContinuousAnim
+    .. autoclass:: ContinuousAnim(node, attrName, startValue, speed, [useInt=False, startCallback=None, stopCallback=None])

         Class that animates an attribute of a libavg node continuously and linearly.
 The animation will not stop until the :py:meth:`abort()` method is